 - A. When an employee is promoted, demoted, transferred, or reclassified, the rate of pay for the new position shall be established in accordance with the rules listed below.
-The new rate of pay shall take effect on the first day of the approved personnel action. - B. When a promotion occurs: - 1.
-If the employee's current salary is below the new hiring rate, the salary shall be increased to the hiring rate of the salary range of the class to which he/she is promoted. - 2.
-If an employee's current salary is above the new hiring rate, his/her salary may be adjusted 2% upward, provided that the adjusted salary does not exceed the maximum rate of the assigned salary range. - C. When a demotion occurs: - 1.
-As a result of a reclassification, the employee's salary will remain the same until general schedule adjustments or range revisions bring it back within the lower range, if the employee's current salary falls above the maximum of the range for the lower class.

-- 2. For cause or if an employee accepts a demotion voluntarily, the employee's current salary may be reduced to any level in the lower salary range, that does not fall below the minimum salary rate of the range. - D. When a transfer occurs from a position in one class to a position in another class that is assigned to the same pay grade, the employee shall continue to receive the same salary. - E. When a reclassification occurs and an employee's position is reclassified to a class with a higher salary range, the employee's salary shall be increased 2% above the hiring rate of the new salary range.
-If the employee's current salary is already equivalent to or 2% above the hiring rate, his/her salary may be adjusted 2% upward, provided that the adjusted salary does not exceed the maximum rate of the assigned salary range.
+The new rate of pay shall take effect on the first dayfollowing payroll date of the approved personnel action. - B. When a promotion occurs: - 1.
+If the employee's current salary is below the new hiring rate, the salary shall be increased to the hiring rate of the salary range of the class to which the employee is promoted. - 2.
+If an employee's current salary is above the new hiring rate, the employee's salary may be adjusted upward between 2-5% based on internal equity and other factors, provided that the adjusted salary does not exceed the maximum rate of the assigned salary range. - C. When a demotion occurs: - 1.
+As a result of a reclassification, the employee's salary will remain the same until general schedule adjustments or range revisions bring it back within the lower range, if the employee's current salary falls above the maximum of the range for the lower class. - For cause or if an employee accepts a demotion voluntarily, the employee's current salary may be reduced to any level in the lower salary range, that does not fall below the minimum salary rate of the range. - D. When a transfer occurs from a position in one class to a position in another class that is assigned to the same pay grade, the employee shall continue to receive the same salary. - E. When a reclassification occurs and an employee's position is reclassified to a class with a higher salary range, the employee's salary shall be increased 2% above the hiring rate of the new salary range.
+If the employee's current salary is already equivalent to or 2% above the hiring rate, the employee's salary may be adjusted 2% upward, provided that the adjusted salary does not exceed the maximum rate of the assigned salary range.
+Reclassifications may be increased by up to 5% based on internal equity and other factors with approval from the County Manager.